|

 Environmental

-direction of Dr. Kumar Topudurti of Tetra Tech EM
+under the direction of Dr. Kumar Topudurti of Tetra Tech EM Inc. in

-To make sure that the evaluation produced practical and
+measurement in soil.
+To make sure that the evaluation produced

-useful information for environmental scientists and engineers, Tetra
+practical and useful information for environmental scientists and

-Tech developed and implemented a comprehensive experimental design
+engineers, Tetra Tech developed and implemented a comprehensive

 |